How do your services work?

 Yes, yes, and yes.
-Your particular birth choices/outcomes do not affect whether or not your placenta can or cannot be encapsulated.
+Your particular birth choices/outcomes do not affect whether or not your placenta can be encapsulated.
 We have encapsulated many placentas birthed by mothers who received epidurals, IV pain medications during labor, pitocin inductions, and had cesarean sections.
 Any medications or drugs that are considered safe to administer during pregnancy, labor, and delivery are also safe for placenta encapsulation.

 What if I am opting for delayed cord clamping?
 Can I still encapsulate my placenta?